Career & Technical Education Certification

 - Candidate should note the following: In occupations where a state license or registration is required by law, all applicants for Skilled and Technical Sciences certification shall present a valid and current Delaware license or registration upon application for teaching credentials and must be renewed as required by law.

-- Educational Requirements – Part #1
+- Educational Requirements – Part #1 (refer to STS Education Requirements for clarification.)

 - Copies of all professional, occupational, and/or instructor licenses – Delaware or out-of-state; preferably current